nem-frop/sgc/README.md

 ## Deploy to Streamlit Cloud

-1. Push this folder to a GitHub repo
+1. Push this repo to GitHub
 2. Go to [share.streamlit.io](https://share.streamlit.io)
 3. Connect your repo, set `explorer.py` as the main file
 4. Deploy